What is Heart Disease?

 The first step in reducing risk for heart disease is to know your current risk level by getting tested.
 The Heart Health report is easy to read and includes an explanation of all results.
 Based on the specific outcomes of the test, a physician may recommend medications to control certain risk factors and/or suggest lifestyle modifications through physical activity, healthy eating and smoking cessation.

 The first step in reducing your risk for heart disease is to know your risk.
-Speak with your physician to confirm if testing is right for you.
+Speak with your physician to confirm if testing is right for you, or click here to download the patient resource.